pratheesh3780/grapesAgri1/paper.md

 |5|Field layout of experiments | layoutApp()      |Field layout of following designs can be obtained: Completely Randomized Design (CRD), Randomized Complete Block Design (RCBD), Split-plot design, Strip-plot design, Augmented RCBD|
 |6|Randomized Block Design  | rbdApp()      |Two-way Analysis of variance, Multiple comparison test, boxplot and barchart with confidence interval|

+# Community guidelines

+Report Issues:

+- Questions, feedback, bug reports: please open an issue in the [issue tracker of the project](https://github.com/pratheesh3780/grapesAgri1/issues).

+Contribution to the software:

+- Please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the   changes.
+The description of the pull request must references the corresponding issue.

+# Acknowledgements

+We wish to thank Kerala Agricultural University for the financial support through revolving fund scheme.

+# References